nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        The total review count, total correct count and overall correct rate is also displayed below the pie chart.

     1. Test case: `stats 1` <br>
-       Expected: The UI  will be updated to display a pie chart representing the correct rate of the flash card represented by index 1 in the list.
+       Expected: The UI  will be updated to display a pie chart representing the correct rate of the flashcard represented by index 1 in the list.
 The review count, correct count and correct rate is also displayed below the pie chart.

     1. Test case: `stats abc` <br>